kind3r/esp32-ble-gateway/README.md

 - device discovery is always sent to all authenticated clients
 - give each device a unique ID (peripheralUuid) and store ID, address and address type in a Map as it is required for connection
-- conection is done based on peripheralUuid translated to address and type in the noble_api
+- connection is done based on peripheralUuid translated to address and type in the noble_api
 - always stop scanning before connecting to a device
 - only one client can connect to a device at a time so associate websocket with connection and cleanup on disconnect